-Easter is here and we know all what the best thing about this time of year is: eggs.
-Cute, fluffy little chicks hatch from them; they’re used to make all sorts of cake (the ultimate food group); and the sweet variety provide chocolate for us to munch on while we’re gaming throughout the bank holidays this weekend.
+Easter is here and we know all what the best thing about it is: eggs.
+Fluffy little chicks hatch from them; they’re used to make all sorts of cake; and the sweet variety provide chocolate for us to munch on while we’re gaming throughout the bank holidays this weekend.
 And not only that, they feature in some classic titles.

 Last year we discussed the best secrets in video games, but this time around we’re focusing on eggs themselves and making them the star of the show.
 From hard-boiled characters to hatchling dinosaurs to chickens with a grudge, read on for eggy-inspiration if you’re looking for something to play this Easter weekend.

 This classic was a ‘game of skill’ released in 1983.
 It’s also one of the most innocent in the list: Hen-House Harry must collect 12 eggs positioned in each level before a timer reaches zero, collecting piles of seed before they’re eaten by chickens for extra points.
 It’s worth a play just to hear the rendition of The Birdie Song

 over the title screen (a little bit of this, a little bit of that and shake your bum).

 Players stepped into the shoes of Time Master Tim in this 1983 release to collect dinosaur eggs and rescue tiny dinosaurs.
 Make sure you avoid the snakes, flying creatures and the worst enemy of them all: Dino Mom.
 Physical contact with any animal would cause our hero to become contaminated and devolve into a prehistoric spider, unless he returned to the transport force field before a timer run out.